asettle/aquarist-labs.github.io/_posts/2021-04-19-hello-world-blog.md

 bits are located in `src/glass`.
 We also have `wasser` (water) powering our CI.

-Check out our [From Zero to Hacking](https://github.com/aquarist-labs/aquarium/blob/main/doc/from-zero-to-hacking.md) quickstart to help you get off your feet.
+Check out our [From Zero to Hacking](https://github.com/aquarist-labs/aquarium/blob/main/doc/from-zero-to-hacking.md) quickstart to help you get started.

 Join us on Slack!
 You can sign up [here](https://join.slack.com/t/aquaristlabs/shared_invite/zt-lsjrkw8m-Jj_zYAs84PfMsUGwvMDOFA).